How to Travel on a Budget

 Save money by skipping the hotel

 One way to avoid hotel up-charges is to avoid the hotel altogether.
-Companies and apps make renting vacation homes a breeze, providing you all the comforts of home.
-Making your own breakfast alone can bring big savings to your budget.
+Companies and apps make renting vacation homes a breeze, providing you all the comforts of a home away from home.
+Even something as simple as making your own breakfast in your vacation rental can bring big savings to your budget, especially for family travel.

 Use credit card rewards